nextflow-io/nextflow/docs/reference/syntax.md

 The script, shell, and stub sections must return a string in the same manner as a [function](#function).

-Refer to {ref}`process-page` for more information on the semantics of each process section.
+See {ref}`process-page` for more information on the semantics of each process section.

 (syntax-function)=